1 | Common garter snake |

 Range: Washington, Oregon, northern California.

-This garter snake is one of the most variable in colour, as red, blue, orange and green striped versions can be found within the same field.
-Northwestern garter snakes are relatively short, averaging at 40cm and reaching a maximum of 95cm.
+This garter snake is one of the most variable in colour, as red, blue, orange and green striped versions can regularly be found within the same field.
+Northwestern garter snakes are relatively short, averaging at 40cm and reaching a maximum of 96.5cm.
 They also have a smaller head than most, with the same red tongue as usual.
 They’re one of the least aquatic garter snakes, appearing in water occasionally, but mostly sticking to open fields on the edges of forests.

-Even the pattern itself varies with this garter snake, and scientists have found that this correlates with personality.
+Even the pattern itself varies with this garter snake, and strangely, scientists have found that this correlates with personality.
 Striped versions are more likely to flee in a straight line, while those with spots or no patterns dart to the side and then pause, seeking camouflage.
-Northwestern garter snakes eat small, slimy creatures, the kind that destroy your garden crops: slugs and earthworms.
+Northwestern garter snakes mostly eat small, slimy creatures, the kind that destroy your garden crops: slugs and earthworms.
 Two of their favourite species are the banana slug and dew worm.

 A difference to the common garter snake is that they often have vivid red spots on their bellies.
 Northwestern garter snakes are also found in southwestern British Columbia.